-- Put away the mouse and tab through the links and form controls on a page, making sure that you can access all links and form controls, that links have a visible focus indicator, and that they clearly indicate what they lead to.
+- Put away the mouse and tab through the links and form controls on a page.
+Make sure that you can access all links and form controls, that links have a visible focus indicator, and that they clearly indicate what they lead to.

 - Web Developer Extension for Firefox - It adds a menu and a toolbar to the browser with numerous web developer tools.

 - Luminosity Contrast Ratio Main Colour Contrast Analyser - Tools by Gez Lemon for evaluating color contrast.
 These are useful in that you don't need to make a judgment call to decide which colors to examine, and you can choose between the luminosity algorithm suggested for WCAG 2, the original AERT algorithm suggested for WCAG 1, or both.